sumchuenli/sumchuenli.github.io/_pages/about.md

 <table style="width:100%">
   <tr>
-    <td>My goal is to go on backpack across a trail in the United States.
-The purpose is to rely on the physical self, realise the potential within us that comes from living.</td>
+    <td>My dream is to go on backpack across a trail in the United States and learn basic bushcraft.
+The meaning behind it is to rely on the physical self, realise the potential within us that comes from simply living.
+Our body is the vessel of our identity and there are many unexpected demands on it, even in the modern world.</td>
     <td><ul>
-    <li>Run.
-Usually around the block.
-Preferably on the trail.
+    <li>Endurance.
+Running around the block usually.
+Preferably hike or run on the trail.
 My longest road race is 10km.</li>
-    <li>Warm up.
-Following the Mueller system.</li>
-    <li>Cross training.
-Used to be a Crossfit regular, now I skip rope or do bodyweight circuit training.</li>
+    <li>General Fitness.
+Used to be a Crossfit regular, now I do circuit training with basic equipment such as jump rope and dumbbell.</li>
-    <li>Sports.
-I enjoy playing badminton and table tennis.</li>
-    <li>Chores.
-Doing chores is a good way to get up and about.</li>
+    <li>Stretch.
+Following the Mueller system for warm up.</li>
     </ul></td>
     <td><ul>
     <li>Exercise at least once a day.</li>